- » Key resources and services

 - identify the training and information needs relating to FASD within the justice system, so that people with FASD may receive appropriate consideration within the justice system and referral for appropriate services within and outside the justice system.

-The researchers were from the Telethon Institute for Child Health Research.
+The researchers were from the Telethon Kids Institute.
 This project was funded by the Foundation for Alcohol Research and Education (FARE).

 100 Roberts Road

 Ph: (08) 9489 7724